holtgrewe/tracdox/trac-sphinx/source/Tutorial/IndexIterators.rst

      Review

    Objective
-     Write a program that constructs an index of the :dox:`VSTreeIterator#StringSet StringSet` "tobeornottobe", "thebeeonthecomb", "beingjohnmalkovich" and outputs the strings corresponding to suffix tree nodes in postorder DFS.
+     Write a program that constructs an index of the :dox:`StringSet` "tobeornottobe", "thebeeonthecomb", "beingjohnmalkovich" and outputs the strings corresponding to suffix tree nodes in postorder DFS.

    Solution
      .. container:: foldable

-	First we have to create a :dox:`Class.StringSet` of :dox:`Shortcut.CharString` (shortcut for ``String<char>``) and append the 3 strings to it.
+	First we have to create a :dox:`StringSet` of :dox:`CharString` (shortcut for ``String<char>``) and append the 3 strings to it.
-	This could also be done by using :dox:`Function.resize` and :dox:`Function.assignValue`.
+	This could also be done by using :dox:`SequenceConcept#resize resize` and then assigning the members with ``operator[]``.
 	The first template argument of the index class has to be adapted and is now a StringSet.

 	.. includefrags:: core/demos/tutorial/index/index_assignment1.cpp
 	   :fragment: initialization

 	To switch to postorder DFS we have two change the specialization tag of ``ParentLinks`` from ``Preorder`` to ``Postorder``.
-	Please note that the :dox:`Spec.TopDown Iterator` always starts in the root node, which is the last postorder DFS node.
+	Please note that the :dox:`TopDownHistoryIterator` always starts in the root node, which is the last postorder DFS node.
-	Therefore, the iterator has to be set explicitly to the first DFS node via :dox:`Function.goBegin`.
+	Therefore, the iterator has to be set explicitly to the first DFS node via :dox:`VSTreeIterator#goBegin`.

 	.. includefrags:: core/demos/tutorial/index/index_assignment1.cpp
 	   :fragment: iteration1